 SODIUM AND SALT-EATING

+What about mercury?
 It is true that sea salt has some mercury and other toxic metals in it.
-However, the high trace mineral content of the sea salt is so helpful for most people that at this time I still recommend sea salt.
+However, the high trace mineral content of the sea salt is so helpful for most people that at this time we highly recommend sea salt.

 WHAT IS NATURAL SEA SALT?